modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 ####1.6.1.2 Implicit Mesh Data

 In addition to faces and vertices, there is other information about a mesh that we will want to use.
-In a Face-Vertex based mesh, data such as edges and normals are calculated implicitly based on the given faces and vertices.
+In a Face-Vertex based mesh, data such as *edges* and *normals* are calculated implicitly based on the given faces and vertices.
 This section describes ways to query this information.

 **Edges**

-The Edges of a Mesh are lines connecting any two consecutive vertices in a face.
+The *edges* of a mesh are lines connecting any two consecutive vertices in a face.
 Notice that some edges are shared between multiple faces, while other edges are only adjacent to one face.
-The number of faces an edge is adjacent to is called the *Valence* of that edge.
+The number of faces an edge is adjacent to is called the *valence* of that edge.

 Grasshopper groups edges into three categories based on the valence: